-Positive detections of E. coli bacteria were recorded in 6 out of 10 monitoring bores in the Stage 2 area during 2019-20 (slightly lower than 8 out of 10 bores during the 2018-19 season), with a total of 9 samples (9%) returning positive results.
-Six samples from 4 separate bores (BX22/0065, BX22/0067, BX22/0070 and BX22/0424) recorded elevated E.coli concentrations >10 MPN.
-It is noted that intermittent detections of E. coli were recorded in 26% of samples collected in the Stage 2 area during the baseline monitoring period (i.e., prior to commencement of Stage 2 operations), with indicator bacteria recorded at times in 9 of the 10 monitoring bores (BX22/0069 the only exception).
+Positive detections of E.coli bacteria were recorded in 9 of the 10 monitoring bores in the Stage 2 area during 2020-21, with a total of 12 samples (30%) returning positive results.
+Positive E.coli detections were recorded in all 9 monitoring bores during the June 2021 sample round, with two monitoring bores also returning positive detections in prior sampling rounds (BX22/0065 (once) and BX22/0067 (twice)).
+It is noted that intermittent detections of E.coli were recorded in 26% of samples collected in the Stage 2 area during the 2015-16 to 2016-17 baseline monitoring period (i.e., prior to commencement of Stage 2 operations), with indicator bacteria recorded at times in 9 of the 10 monitoring bores (BX22/0069 being the only exception).